-There are ranges of KS5 Media Studies related courses available for students including: A level in Media Studies and Film Studies, as well as Level 3 BTEC Media production.
+There are ranges of KS5 Media Studies related courses available for students including:

+A level in Media Studies and Film Studies, as well as Level 3 BTEC Media production.
 A number of students continue studying Media Studies in the sixth form (SFH6) and the A level course achieves excellent results (well above the national average).
-A large number of Year 13 students are now studying Media related degree courses at a wide range of universities (including Bournemouth, Sussex, Kent, Portsmouth, Norwich and Westminster).
+A number of previous students are now studying Media related degree courses at a wide range of universities (including Bournemouth, Sussex, Kent, Portsmouth, Norwich and Westminster).
 GCSE Media Studies also supports students applying for KS5 humanities courses (such as Sociology).